microsoft/CanvasTools-for-VOTT/README.md

 ## Dependencies

-* CanvasTools heavily uses the [Snap.Svg library](https://github.com/adobe-webplatform/Snap.svg).
+* CanvasTools heavily uses the `[Snap.Svg library](https://github.com/adobe-webplatform/Snap.svg)`.
 In the webpack-eged version it is bundled with `CanvasTools.js` into one `ct.js` file.
 * Current version of the library depends on some Chrome-specific features like masks-support in SVG.

 ## Use

 ### Add script to the app

-Add ct.js file to your web-app (e.g., an Electron-based app).
+Add the `ct.js` file to your web-app (e.g., an Electron-based app).

 ```html
 <script src="ct.js"></script>